EnriqueWood/shothost/README.md

 # 📸 ShotHost 🎯📤

-ShotHost This is a **simple screenshot server** that captures the screen at regular intervals and serves the latest screenshot over HTTP.
+ShotHost is a **simple screenshot server** that captures the screen at regular intervals and serves the latest screenshot over HTTP.
 It allows different sizes to be accessed and downloaded via a web interface.

 ⚠ **🚨 WARNING: THIS SERVER IS NOT SECURE.
 DO NOT USE IN PRODUCTION. 🚨** ⚠